simpala/tkbin/README.md

 Pixel-Aligned: 8-byte fixed-width records for O(1) seek times.

-Metadata-Rich: Tag files with language, category, or AI-generated summaries in a portable JSON index.
+Metadata-Rich: Tag files with language, category, or user-defined custom entries in a portable JSON index for fast lookups.

 Searchable: Direct binary search on token sequences.